nMPyC/nmpyc/docs/source/theory_mpc.rst

 with terminal cost.

-Additionally, it is possible to add some constraints.
 In summary, an optimal control problem without terminal conditions is given by

 ..math::
   :nowrap: